tsvec5678/head-first-C/README.md

-# head-first-C
+# Head First C - David Griffiths & Dawn Griffiths

-A Brain-Friendly Guide Head First C - David Griffiths
+A basic guide to capture the exercises and examples in the book.